 Strong financial management and internal controls are our highest priorities.
 During the year, the FFB conducted a comprehensive assessment of the effectiveness of internal controls over financial reporting.
 Based on the results, we can provide reasonable assurance that internal controls over financial reporting are operating effectively.
-In fiscal year 2020, the FFB received an unmodified opinion for the twenty-seventh consecutive year from its independent auditors.
+In fiscal year 2021, the FFB received an unmodified opinion for the twenty-eighth consecutive year from its independent auditors.
 The auditors identified no material weaknesses in the FFB's internal control over financial reporting.

-A full report of the auditors' findings and analysis can be found online on the Office of the Inspector's General website: https://www.treasury.gov/about/organizational-structure/ig/Audit%20Reports%20and%20Testimonies/OIG-21-005.pdf.
+A full report of the auditors' findings and analysis can be found online on the Office of the Inspector's General website: https://oig.treasury.gov/reports/audit-and-evaluation.

-This year the FFB completed 173 new lending commitments.
-These commitments include 118 loan agreements for the Rural Utilities Service totaling \$6 billion; eight loan agreements for the Department of Education totaling \$258 million for loans to five Historically Black Colleges and Universities; two loan agreements for \$750 million under the Rural Utilities Service's Guaranteed Underwriter Program; three loan agreements with the National Credit Union Administration for \$25.0 billion; three loan agreements with qualified bond issuers totaling \$100 million under the Community Development Financial Institutions (CDFI) Bond Guarantee Program; 37 loan agreements totaling \$421 million under the U.S. Department of Housing and Urban Development's Section 542 Risk-Sharing Program; and two loan agreements through the Maritime Administration of the Department of Transportation (MARAD) totaling \$326 million.
+This year, the FFB completed 125 new lending commitments.
+These commitments include: 90 loan agreements for the Rural Utilities Service totaling \$4.9 billion; 10 loan agreements for the Department of Education totaling \$299.8 million for loans to 5 Historically Black Colleges and Universities; 2 loan agreements for \$750.0 million under the Rural Utilities Service's Guaranteed Underwriter Program; 1 loan agreement with the National Credit Union Administration for \$30.0 billion; 1 loan agreement with qualified bond issuers totaling \$100.0 million under the Community Development Financial Institutions Bond Guarantee Program; and 21 loan agreements totaling \$296.3 million under the U.S. Department of Housing and Urban Development's Section 542 Risk-Sharing Program.